luhsra/hyperalloc-bench/artifact-eval/README.md

   - The multi-VM benchmarks require 24 physical cores and 48GB RAM.
 - Hyperthreading and TurboBoost should be disabled for more stable results.
 - A properly installed and running Docker daemon.
-- For the VFIO benchmarks, we also need an IOMMU group that can be passed into a VM.
+- For the VFIO benchmarks, we also need an IOMMU group that can be passed into a VM, as discussed below.

 ## Getting Started Instructions